bluenviron/goroslib/README.md

 }
 ```

-The type of a message field can be one of the following:
+The type of a field can be one of the following:
 * one of the primitive field types:
   * bool
   * int8